DASH-666/proxyflow/README.md

 proxyflow -u all -i 127.0.0.1 -p 1080 -t all
 ```

-The output will be something like this:
+the output will be something like this:

 ```
 http proxy   : <unset>